What Do Stomach Ulcers Feel Like? 7 Signs (& Symptom Checker)

-The main symptom of a stomach ulcer is pain located about 4 to 5 fingers above your belly button.
-This pain tends to appear between meals or at night.
-It is often difficult to manage, even with medications that regulate acid production.
+A stomach ulcer will usually present with pain located about 4 to 5 fingers above your belly button.
+This discomfort tends to appear between meals or at night.
+It is often difficult to manage, even with analgesic or other medications that regulate acid production.

-In addition to stomach pain, patients may also experience burning in the center of the chest, a constant sensation of feeling full, general malaise, dark stool and weight loss for no apparent reason.
+In addition to stomach pain, an ulcer may also present with burning in the center of the chest, a constant sensation of feeling full, general malaise, dark stool and weight loss for no apparent reason.

-An ulcer is a stomach wound that is painful and worsens with stomach acid comes in contact with it.
+An a stomach ulcer is a wound in the lining of the stomach that is painful and worsens whens stomach acid comes in contact with it.
 Stomach contents tend to be acidic, which irritates the area and cause inflammation.
 The main cause of stomach ulcers is H. pylori bacteria, although ulcer can also appear due to stress or anti-inflammatory use.

 The main symptoms of a stomach ulcer are: